Reasons You Should Be Doing a Dynamic Warm-Up Before Every Run

 If we don’t warm up properly before heading out on that run, it’s like trying to drive with the parking brake engaged.
 Not a pleasant feeling, and certainly not good for the vehicle!

 By incorporating the warm-up drills in this article, you will feel better on and after your runs, maximizing your chances of staying injury-free.
 And that’s a promise.
-Let’s dive in!
+Let’s dive in to our favorite dynamic warm-up exercises.

 #1: Leg Swings